SnigdhaPSharma/rockbuster-stealth-data-analysis/README.md

 # rockbuster-stealth-data-analysis
-SQL Queries related to the Rockbuster Stealth LLC Data Analysis Project
+Analysis of the Rockbuster Stealth LLC Data using SQL